mvdicarlo/postybirb-plus/README.md

   </details>

-To fix this error, replace `react-scripts build` with `react-scripts --openssl-legacy-provider build`
+To fix this error, use `NODE_OPTIONS=--openssl-legacy-provider` before any npm command.

 </details>